Truelj/100-days-of-code/log.md

 ### Day 1:  Jan 4, 2016

 **Today's Progress**: Reading a book called "HTML&CSS design and build websites", written by Jon Duckett.
 It's the third time that I have read this book in order to prepare myself for the front end of web development.
-Today, I reviewed HTML and HTML5, and I also racticed on HTML/HTML5 form controls.
+Today, I reviewed HTML and HTML5, and I also practiced on HTML/HTML5 form controls.

 **Thoughts:** Don't be afraid of forgetting something.
 Learning takes time.